dotlang/language/README.md

 - When calling a generic function, you can omit type specifier only if it can be deduced from input.
 If not, you must specify input.
 Example: `func process<T>(x: int) -> T`
 `process(10)` is wrong.
 You must specify type: `var g: string = process<string>(10)`
+- If some types cannot be inferred from function input, you must specify them when calling the generic function.

 ### Exception Handling
 ### Inheritance and Polymorphism